code-423n4/2021-04-basedloans-findings/README.md

 Typically most findings come in **on the last day of the contest**, so don't be alarmed at all if there's nothing here but crickets until the end of the contest.

-As a sponsor, you have three critical tasks in the contest process:
+As a sponsor, you have four critical tasks in the contest process:

 1. Handle duplicate issues.
+2. Weigh in on severity.
-2. Respond to issues.
+3. Respond to issues.
-3. Share your mitigation of findings.
+4. Share your mitigation of findings.

 Let's walk through each of these.